 The H-N-HSQC spectrum of the oxidized state of mitoNEET, recorded using standard conditions for diamagnetic systems, shows only 54 out of the 74 non-proline residues.
-Among them, 46 backbone signals were assigned using double- and triple-resonance experiments, while the remaining eight HN resonances observed in the "diamagnetic" HSQC spectrum could not be sequentially assigned.
-Moreover, the protein construct also contains six additional vector-derived amino acids at the N-term site (see Sect.
-3.1), which have not been taken into account in this assignment.
-In the conventional, "diamagnetic" map, about 25 % of the resonances (20 signals) remained unobserved, most likely due to paramagnetic broadening.
+Among them, 46 backbone signals were assigned using double and triple resonance experiments, while the remaining 8 HN resonances observed in the "diamagnetic" HSQC spectrum could not be sequentially assigned.
+Moreover, the protein construct contains also 6 additional vector-derived amino acids at the N-term site (see Materials and Methods), which have not been taken into account in this assignment.
+In the conventional, "diamagnetic" map, about 25% of the resonances (20 signals) remained unobserved, most likely due to paramagnetic broadening.
 From the X-ray structure, it appears indeed that 24 HN backbone protons are at less than 10 Å from one of the two iron ions.
-They belong to the 21 amino-acid loop 70-91, encompassing the cluster-binding region, and to the small loop encompassing Pro-100 in the Cterm part of the protein.
-However, customized modifications of the experimental setup of standard experiments such as H-N HSQC allowed us to identify coherences otherwise undetectable in standard experiments.
-When the HSQC experiment is edited according to H R1 relaxation properties, i.e., by adding an inversion recovery block before the ${}^{1}H/{}^{15}N$ polarization transfer, the INEPT transfer is optimized to account for fast H R2 relaxation (Ciofi-Baffoni et al., 2014), and a suitable choice of experimental parameters is used, as discussed in Sect.
-3.2.2, the intensity of HSQC peaks in the proximity of the metal center is enhanced.
-As a consequence, even before the sequence-specific assignment is accomplished, it is possible to obtain a quite extended mapping of the signals of residues around the cluster which can be taken as a fingerprint of this protein region which usually constitutes the functional site.
-As shown in Fig. 3a, when an IR-15N-HSQC-AP experiment was performed, 11 additional HN signals (9 from backbone and 2 from side-chain resonances), completely absent in conventional experiments, were observed.
+They belong to the 21 aa loop 70-91, encompassing the cluster binding region and to the small loop encompassing Pro-100 in the C-term part of the protein.
+However, customized modifications of the experimental setup of standard experiments such as H-N HSQC, allowed us to identify coherences otherwise undetectable in standard experiments.
+When the HSQC experiment is edited according to H R1 relaxation properties, i.e. by adding an inversion recovery block before the H/N polarization transfer, the INEPT transfer is optimized to account for fast H R2 relaxation (refs Ciofi 2014), and a suitable choice of experimental parameters is used, as discussed in section 3.2.2, the intensity of HSQC peaks in the proximity of the metal center is enhanced.
+As a consequence, even before the sequence specific assignment is accomplished, it is possible to obtain a quite extended mapping of the signals of residues around the cluster which can be taken as a finger print of this protein region which usually constitutes the functional site.
+As shown in Figure 3A, when an IR-15N-HSQC-AP experiment was performed, 11 additional HN signals (9 from backbone and 2 from side chain resonances), completely absent in conventional experiments, were observed.
 Furthermore, several HN signals, barely detectable or with very low intensity in the conventional experiment, significantly increased their intensity.
-The IR-N-HSQC-AP experiment retrieves therefore nine amide resonances that are missing in the diamagnetic HSQC experiment.
-As it is very conceivable that the missing $H_N$ signals are due to the closest residues to one of the two metal ions, we can conclude that the IR-N-HSQC-AP experiment reduces the blind sphere around the cluster in oxidized mitoNEET, from $\sim 10$ to $\sim 6.0$ Å from the nearest iron ion.
+The IR-15N-HSQC-AP experiment retrieves therefore 10 amide resonances that are missing in the diamagnetic HSQC experiment.
+As it is well conceivable that the missing HN signals are due to the closest residues to one of the two metal ions, we can conclude that the IR-15N-HSQC-AP experiment reduces the blind sphere around the cluster in oxidized mitoNEET, from $\sim 10$ Å to $\sim 6.0$ Å from the nearest iron ion.
+For the reduced state of mitoNEET, the situation is slightly different: in the IR-15N-HSOC-AP experiment only 6 additional backbone and 2 side chain HN signals were detected compared to the diamagnetic HSQC experiment, where 51 out of the 74 non-proline residues were detected, as shown in Figure 3B.
+Overall, 17 HN backbone resonances were missing in the IR-

-For the reduced state of mitoNEET, the situation is slightly different: in the IR-N-HSQC-AP experiment only six additional backbone and two side-chain $H_N$ signals were detected compared to the diamagnetic HSQC experiment, where 51 out of the 74 non-proline residues were detected, as shown in Fig. 3b.
-Overall, 17 $H_N$ backbone resonances were missing in the IR-HSQC-AP spectrum of the reduced $[Fe_2S_2]^+$ protein, setting the blind sphere around the cluster at about 8.0 Å, i.e., significantly larger than that observed in the oxidized form.
+HSQC-AP spectrum of the reduced $[Fe_2S_2]^+$ protein, setting the blind sphere around the cluster at about 8.0 Å, i.e. significantly